laravel/nova-docs/4.0/resources/fields.md

 :::warning Code Field JSON Validation

-Nova does not automatically apply the `json` validation rule for `Code` fields.
+Nova does not automatically apply the `json` validation rule to `Code` fields.
 This rule must be manually specified during validation if you wish for it to be applied.
 :::

 #### Syntax Highlighting